Online Geometric Covering and Piercing: Preliminaries

 \subsection{Unit Covering vs Unit Piercing}

-\begin{definition}[Unit Piercing Problem] Given a family $\s$ of translated copies of a convex object $C$, in the unit piercing problem, we need to pierce each object in $\s$ by placing the minimum number of points in $\IR^d$. \end{definition}
+\begin{definition}[Unit Piercing Problem] For any $d\in\mathbb{Z}^{+}$, given a family $\s$ of translated copies of a convex object $C\subset\IR^d$, in the unit piercing problem, we need to pierce each object in $\s$ by placing the minimum number of points in $\IR^d$. \end{definition}

-\begin{definition}[Unit Covering Problem] Given a set of points $\P \subseteq \IR^d$, in the unit covering problem, we need to place the minimum number of translated copies of a convex object $-C$ to cover all the points in $\P$. \end{definition} The following theorem connects the above two problems. \begin{theorem} The unit piercing problem is equivalent to the unit covering problem. \end{theorem} To prove this, first, we prove the following lemma.

-\begin{lemma} Let $x$ and $y$ be any two points in $\IR^d$.
+\begin{definition}[Unit Covering Problem] For any $d\in\mathbb{Z}^{+}$, given a set of points $\P \subseteq \IR^d$, in the unit covering problem, we need to place the minimum number of translated copies of a convex object $-C\subset\IR^d$ to cover all the points in $\P$. \end{definition} The following theorem connects the above two problems. \begin{theorem} The unit piercing problem is equivalent to the unit covering problem. \end{theorem} To prove this, first, we demonstrate the following lemma. \begin{lemma} Let $x$ and $y$ be any two points in $\IR^d$.
 Then $x$ lies in $y+C$ if and only if $y$ lies in $x+(-C)$. \end{lemma} \begin{proof} If $x$ lies in $y+C$, then $d_C(y,x) \leq 1$.
-Due to Property~\ref{prop:conv}, $d_{-C}(x,y) \leq 1$.
+Due to Property~\ref{prop:conv}, $d_{-C}(x,y) =d_C(y,x)\leq 1$.
 Therefore, $y$ lies in $x+(-C)$.
 Similarly, one can prove the converse.
-Hence the lemma follows. \end{proof}
+Hence, the lemma follows. {An alternative geometry-based proof is as follows.
+Let $x$ lies in $y+C$.
+Note that $x$ lies in $y+C$ if and only if $x-y$ lies in $C$ if and only if $y-x$ lies in $-C$ if and only if $y$ lies in $x+(-C)$.
+The first and third equivalences are easy to follow; the second equivalence follows by reflecting on the origin.} \end{proof}

 \textit{Proof of Theorem~\ref{equivalence}.} For the unit piercing problem, let us assume that each unit object in $\cal S$ is a translated copy of $C\subset \IR^d$.
-Due to Lemma~\ref{lemma_d_C}, we know that some point $x\in \IR^d$ pierce an object $y+C$ if and only if the object $x+(-C)$ covers the point $y$.
+Due to Lemma~\ref{lemma_d_C}, we know that some point $x\in \IR^d$ pierces an object $y+C$ if and only if the object $x+(-C)$ covers the point $y$.
 Thus, we can convert this problem to an equivalent unit covering problem, where the set $\P$ of points are the center of all the objects in $\cal S$, and we need to cover them by translates of $(-C)$.
 In a similar fashion, one can prove the other side of the equivalence. \myqed